-What available, reserved and damaged stand for
+What available, reserved, damaged and days of inventory remaining stand for

 Want to understand which steps your inventory goes through?
 Then you're in the right place!